helenalvp/cart-checker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This lets you add and delete your items in your cart easliy and keeps a current tab on your total price and taxes, showing you the Sub Total, Tax Total, and Total of your shopping cart.
-Since taxes vary by state and area, There is a section where the user can change their Tax percentage for their area.
-The default is the average US tax percentage.

 <!-- PROJECT SHIELDS -->
 <!--
 *** I'm using markdown "reference style" links for readability.